seanhflynn/seanhflynn.github.io/essays/applewatch.md

 (NFC) for communicating with iPhone.
 NFC enables the user to make payments in stores which use touch payment features.
 A certain device account number particularly made for each credit card is used instead of the user’s credit card numbers.
 A passcode is needed to use Apple Pay for payments.
-The Watch can obtain location information with the user’s iPhone GPS [1].
+The Watch can obtain location information with the user’s iPhone GPS.

 Apple Watch can perform several of the same security checks that iOS and iPadOS can do such as performing a secure restart and software updates.
 Updating watchOS is important because it